Raine Spencer, Countess Spencer: Countess Spencer

 Lord and Lady Spencer led an opulent lifestyle, entertaining frequently and generously, and travelling greatly.
 In February 1981, they became globally known following the engagement of Lady Spencer's stepdaughter Diana to Charles, Prince of Wales.
 The Countess attended their wedding in 1981, but was not seated with her husband: while the Earl and Mrs Shand Kydd and their other children sat opposite the Royal Family, the Countess and Mr Shand Kydd, the bride's step-father, were both seated in the congregation.
 Countess Spencer did not appear on the balcony of Buckingham Palace following the ceremony.
+On one occasion in 1989 Diana pushed Raine down the stairs in a fit of anger.

-When Lord Spencer died on 29 March 1992, the dowager Countess and her former stepchildren had a poor relationship.
+Lord Spencer died on 29 March 1992; the dowager Countess and her former stepchildren had a poor relationship.
 Just two days later, on 31 March 1992, her former stepson – the new Earl Spencer – threw Raine out of the manor house on Althorp.
 Raine was not allowed to take a single item unless she could prove that the item belonged to her and all of her staff were fired without notice.
-Diana stood guard in person in the Spencer bedroom and watched as maid Pauline Shaw put the Countess's extensive clothing in four Louis Vuitton suitcases.
+Diana stood guard in person in the Spencer bedroom and watched as maid Pauline Shaw put the Countess's extensive clothing in Louis Vuitton suitcases.
 When Diana discovered the embossed capital letter "S" on the suitcases, she decided that these suitcases also belonged to the Spencers.
 At Diana's instruction, the maid hastily unpacked the multi-piece designer wardrobe and instead stowed it in black garbage bags.
 The young earl kicked all of the sacks down the stairs.
 She received a £4 million inheritance and a townhouse in London's Mayfair from her husband.